ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/counters/create-or-modify.markdown

 *  **Flow**:
   - Open a session
   - Create an instance of `CountersFor`.
-      - Either pass the `CountersFor` constructor an explicit document ID, -or-
+      * Either pass `CountersFor` an explicit document ID, -or-
       - Pass it an [entity tracked by the session](../../../client-api/session/loading-entities), e.g. a document object returned from [session.query](../../../client-api/session/querying/how-to-query) or from [session.Load](../../../client-api/session/loading-entities#load).
   - Execute `CountersFor.Increment`
   - Execute `session.SaveChanges` for the changes to take effect